AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

 const grayProfiles = await require("photoshop").app.getColorProfiles("Gray");
 ```
+When working with 32 bit images, Photoshop will return color profile names that include the description 'Linear Profile'.
+An example is `"(Linear RGB Profile)"`.
+This text should not be included when specifying a profile.
+If a document profile is listed as `Adobe RGB (1998) (Linear RGB Profile)`, then you would use the string `Adobe RGB (1998)` when specifying a profile with a method such as createImageDataFromBuffer.

 Photoshop supports two ways to store pixel information in memory:
 * `chunky`: Components of a single pixels are stored consecutively in memory.
 If you have two opaque RGB pixels (pixel 1 and pixel 2), then they will be stored as: `[R1, G1, B1, R2, G2, B2]`.